TeflonTrout/upstate-interactive-web3/README.md

 The user may then call contract functions provided from the Solidity contract at address '0x75372E5EE5eB616E7e64156Bcae5294FA8F0c319'.
 This contract allows users to Increment or Decrement a count based upon the caller's address.
 Counts are dependent of each users address.

-Once the transaction is completed in MetaMask the user can call a getCount function from the contract ABI that will allow them to update the current count.
+Once the transaction is completed in MetaMask the user can call a getCount function from the contract ABI that will allow them to update the current count based on their address.

 ## Available Scripts